-- We'll send the information about your appeal to this organization.
+• We'll send the information about your appeal to this organization.
 This information is called your case file.
-You have the right to ask us for a copy of your case file. - You have a right to give the independent review organization additional information to support your appeal. - Reviewers at the independent review organization will take a careful look at all the information about your appeal.
+You have the right to ask us for a copy of your case file.

+- You have a right to give the independent review organization additional information to support your appeal. - Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.